Lurkers in the Dark

 How I Paint Zombie Flesh

-Zombies have been a staple of many Fantasy and Science Fiction setting for years.
-Warhammer is no exception.
+Zombies have been a staple of many fantasy and science fiction settings for years, and Warhammer is no exception.
 Over the years, I have mainly collected Undead armies for Warhammer Fantasy Battle and Age of Sigmar.
-Back when I had a Vampire Counts army, I had many hordes of Zombies.
-Now, I am looking to paint my Exiled Dead warband from Warhammer Underworlds.
+Back when I had a Vampire Counts army, I painted many shambling hordes of Zombies.
+More recently, I found myself returning to the archetype while working on my Exiled Dead warband for Warhammer Underworlds, along with the zombies from Zondara’s Gravebreakers.
+This gave me a great opportunity to experiment with a range of different flesh tones and levels of decay while still keeping the models feeling part of the same wider undead force.

-To do this, I decided to do some research on the Internet.
-I know I have ‘stolen’ these ideas from somewhere, but I wrote them done and cannot remember where I got them from.
+To do this, I decided to do a bit of research online.
+I know I have “borrowed” these ideas from somewhere, but I wrote them down at the time and cannot remember the original sources.

-All the zombies were given an undercoat of Chaos Black spray.
-I then gave the miniatures a light dusting with Zandri Dust spray.
-This will make applying the basecoats easier.
+All of the zombies were undercoated with Chaos Black spray, followed by a light dusting of Zandri Dust.
+This helps make applying the basecoats much easier.

 Zombie #1

-The flesh of this zombie still looks reasonably 'fresh' but clear looks unhealthy.
+The flesh on this zombie still looks reasonably fresh, but clearly unhealthy.

 Zombie #2

-The flesh of this zombie looks more rotten than the first due to the yellowish tinge.
+The yellowish tone of the flesh makes this zombie appear far more rotten than the first.

 Zombie #3